spaceyjase/TurnBasedStrategyGodot/README.md

 - Shooting.
 - State machines.
 - Pathfinding via navigation.
+- Zombies (with guns!).
+- Ragdolls.
 - Enemy AI.
 - Camera controls and movement.
 - Bugs!

 Features freebie assets from kenney: https://kenney.nl/assets and Synty: https://syntystore.com/.

+## Controls

+Running the game, use WASD to move the camera around, Q and E to rotate. + and - (keypad) move up and down.
+Select a unit, move them around and shoot zombies.

 ## TODO: